-1 2 Missouri Farmers Union 3 Policy Statement 4 Toney Statement 5 MISSION STATEMENT 6 To represent, protect and enhance economic interests and way of life of Missouri family 7 farmers and ranchers and to preserve their rural communities by supporting the 8 sustainable production of food, fuel and fiber.
-9 10 VISION STATEMENT 11 To grow membership so that MFU is heard throughout Missouri and influences state and 12 federal policy while enhancing and stabilizing its financial position.
-13 14 PREAMBLE 15 We, the members of the Missouri Farmers Union (MFU), strive to achieve and 16 implement the fundamental agricultural principles necessary for a domestically produced 17 food supply system and an independently owned family farm structure.
-18 19 The goals of MFU come from our experiences as family farmers, rural residents, and 20 democratically informed citizens, our understanding of nature, as well as deep respect for our country, and for past, present, and future generations.
-21 our country, and for past, present, and future generations.
-22 23 We believe cooperation comes from knowledge of, and respect for, other people and 24 cultures.
+1 2 Missouri Farmers Union 3 Policy Statement 4 MACCAON CELATIONES 5 MISSION STATEMENT 6 7 To represent, protect and enhance economic interests and way of life of Missouri family farmers, ranchers, and producers and to preserve their communities by supporting the 8 sustainable production of food, fuel and fiber.
+9 sustainable production of rood, fuer and noor.
+10 VISION STATEMENT 11 To grow membership so that MFU is heard throughout Missouri and positively impacts 12 state and federal policy.
+13 DDE AMOLE 14 15 PREAMBLE We the mambans of the Missouri Formans Union (MELI) strive to achieve and 13 16 We, the members of the Missouri Farmers Union (MFU), strive to achieve and implement the fundamental agricultural principles necessary for a domestically produced 17 food supply system and an independently owned family farm structure.
+18 rood suppry system and an independency owned running raim structure.
+19 The goals of MFU come from our experiences as family farmers, rural and urban 20 residents, and democratically informed citizens, our understanding of nature, as well as 21 deep respect for our country, and for past, present, and future generations.
+22 23 We believe cooperation comes from knowledge of, and respect for, other people and 24 25 cultures.
 Our spirit of cooperation must continue to grow and not have limits.
-Our 25 challenge is to take this knowledge and spirit and incorporate it into meaningful policy 26 through legislation on local, state, and national levels.
-27 28 We believe justice demands an independently owned, family farm system as the 29 foundation for healthy rural communities and proper stewardship of all natural resources.
-30 31 We believe strong and productive family farm agriculture is essential to our national 32 security and food safety and should be a priority when formulating national security and 33 effective food safety policy.
-34 35 This document springs from the spirit of Missouri family farmers and ranchers, and all 36 those that make up MFU.
-37 EQUADATIONS OF A EQOD AND ACDICID TUDE DOLLOW 38 39 FOUNDATIONS OF A FOOD AND AGRICULTURE POLICY MFU recognizes that food is a universal human right and must be made available for all 40 people.
-We support agricultural policy that is directed towards and beneficial to 41 independently owned and operated family farms.
-We recognize the invaluable role of 42 land and natural resources.
-We strive to promote policies and practices that enhance and 43 preserve the intrinsic value and mitigate the misuse of all-natural resources.
-44 We support:
+Our challenge is to take this knowledge and spirit and incorporate it into meaningful policy 26 through legislation on local, state, and national levels.
+27 unough registation on rocal, state, and national reversi 28 We believe economic and social prosperity is best achieved with an independently owned 29 family farm system as the foundation for healthy rural communities and proper 30 stewardship of all natural resources.
+31 32 33 We believe strong and productive family farm agriculture is essential to our national security and food safety and should be a priority when formulating national security and 33 34 effective food safety policy.
+35 effective food safety policy.
+36 This document springs from the spirit of Missouri family farmers and ranchers, and all 37 those that make up MFU.
+38 39 FOUNDATIONS OF A FOOD AND AGRICULTURE POLICY 40 4.1 MFU recognizes that food is a universal human right and must be made available for all 41 42 people.
+We support agricultural policy that is directed towards and beneficial to independently owned and operated family farms.
+We recognize the invaluable role of +2 43 land and natural resources.
+We strive to promote policies and practices that enhance and 14 preserve the intrinsic value and mitigate the misuse of all-natural resources.
+45 We support:

-- Access to the resources necessary for the continuation of sustainable family farms, to include land, seed, livestock, nutrients, fair markets, clean air and water, healthy soils, resilient local communities, and access to appropriate publicly available research and technology
+- Access to the resources necessary for the continuation of sustainable family farms, to include land, seed, livestock, nutrients, fair markets, clean air and water, healthy soils, resilient local communities, and access to appropriate publicly available research and technology - Adequate, resilient, safe, and local and regional food supply systems for all